scutyuqiu/starter-hugo-academic/content/publication/journal-article/index.md

 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides: "example"` references `content/slides/example/index.md`.
 #   Otherwise, set `slides: ""`.
- slides: example
+ slides: ""
 ---

 {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

 {{% callout note %}}
-#Create your slides in Markdown - click the *Slides* button to check out the example.
+#Create your slides in Markdown - click the _Slides_ button to check out the example.
 {{% /callout %}}

 Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).